fraterrisus/walkthroughs/phantasie-1/index.md

 NPCs do exist, but they're handled as special encounters in dungeons, and there's no dialogue system at all.
 You do have the occasional choice to make, but we'll cover those when we get to the [walkthrough](#walkthrough) itself.

-You have two types of base of operations: towns and inns.
-Towns are "menu towns" and they're all basically the same.
-They have an **Armory** where you can buy and sell items, a **Bank** where you can deposit and withdraw money (no matter which branch you deposited it in), a **Mystic** who tells you your party's current "score", an **Inn** for sleeping and distributing treasure, and the **Adventurers Guild** where you can view and modify your party, level up, and learn new spells.
+There are several Towns scattered throughout the map, which act as your base of operations.
+You interact with towns through menus (rather than walking around a map), and they're all basically (but not entirely) the same: they have an **Armory** where you can buy and sell items, a **Bank** where you can deposit and withdraw money (no matter which branch you deposited it in), a **Mystic** who tells you your party's current "score", an **Inn** for sleeping and distributing treasure, and the **Adventurers Guild** where you can view and modify your party, level up, and learn new spells.
 The specifics of these actions are slightly platform-dependent, but we'll talk about them more later.

 If you find an Inn on the road, all you can do there is pay $250 to rest; you can't distribute treasure or do any of the other fun activities at a roadside inn.
-Resting at an Inn (town or roadside) restores your HP and MP to full.
+Resting at either type of Inn (town or roadside) restores your HP and MP to full.

 #### Exploring Dungeons